 The District contracted with the Texas A&M University College of Architecture, Department of Landscape Architecture and Urban Planning, for preparation of master plans in 2005-2007, 2014, 2015 and 2018 for a series of parks and trails that will connect recreational facilities within the District and will become a part of a Master Greenway Project (Cypress Creek Greenway) along Cypress Creek in north Harris County.
 The District is financing the parks and trails with proceeds from recreational facilities bonds, surplus operating revenues, and with grants from the Texas Parks & Wildlife Department ("TPWD") and other state and local agencies.
-During the prior fiscal year, the District received an Indoor Recreation Grant from the TPWD in the amount of \$203,217 from the TPWD for construction of the Timber Lane UD Community Center.
+During a prior fiscal year, the District received an Indoor Recreation Grant from the TPWD in the amount of